 A more standard expansion which extends adventures into distant lands, where you trek into the dark mountains to fight giants and liberate archers who provide a new dice resource to use.
 It also adds the ability to play with up to five players and includes new journeys, enemy types and more rune cards and market tiles.
 This is an expansion for those that want more but do not want to change the gameplay too much.

-The more complex expansion nd expansion where you are rewarded when your warriors die in battle, adding in a new valhalla location that give you access to new rewards such as relics and berzerker or shieldwarriors to do battle for you.
+The more complex expansion where you are rewarded when your warriors die in battle, adding in a new valhalla location that gives you access to new rewards such as relics and berzerker or shieldwarriors to do battle for you.
 There are also new dice and powers for your leaders who play a more important role in the game.
-This expansion adds a deeper layer of strategy but will extent the set and playtime.
+This expansion adds a deeper layer of strategy to the game but will extend playtime and difficulty.

 There is a neoprene playmat you can find which cover both the core game and both expansions and even some limited edition dice.